Characterization of the Host Binary of the Directly Imaged Exoplanet HD 143811 AB b: Analysis

 \subsection{Stellar Parameters}

 The SB2 orbit does not provide direct measurements of the individual masses, semi-major axis, or inclination angle.
-Nevertheless, with the mass ratio and unresolved photometry of the system, we can derive model-dependent values of these parameters.
+Nevertheless, with the unresolved photometry of the system and an estimate for the binary mass ratio, we can derive model-dependent values of the stellar parameters.
 We follow the same procedure outlined in \citet{nielsen:2019} for stars with $B-V > 0.35$, using a joint evolutionary-atmospheric model to fit the blended photometry of the system to estimate the masses of the two components.
 As in \citet{nielsen:2019}, we use a modified version of the MESA Isochrones and Stellar Tracks (MIST) model grid \citep{Dotter:2016,Choi:2016} combined with ATLAS9 model atmospheres \citep{Castelli:2003}.
 With this approach, we can estimate the spectral energy distribution (SED) of the two stars given the masses of the two components ($M_1$, $M_2$) and an age ($t$), metallicity ($[M/H]$), parallax ($\varpi$), extinction ($A_V$) for the system.
 The joint evolutionary-atmospheric model allows us to translate these parameters into the observable SED of the system, the two components being unresolved and blended together due to their very small angular separation.
 This can then be used to fit the observed optical photometry from {\it Gaia} \citep{GaiaDR3} and near-infrared photometry from 2MASS \citep{Skrutskie:2006}.
 While this system has a debris disk, the observed excess is at $\sim$24 microns, and so the disk should not impact the bluer photometry.
 The observed and modeled SED is shown in Figure~\ref{fig:sedfit}, while the triangle plot for this fit is given in the Appendix in Figure~\ref{fig:sedfit_triangle}.

 With our combined model in hand, we use an MCMC-based approach for parameter estimation.
 We use Gaussian priors for the age ($t=13\pm4$\,Myr; synthesizing the age for the US and UCL sub-groups from \citealp{pecaut:2016}), parallax ($\varpi=7.3065\pm0.0204$\,mas; \citealp{GaiaDR3}), metallicity ($[M/H]=-0.05\pm0.11$\,dex; \citealp{Nielsen:2013}), and mass ratio ($q=0.885\pm0.003$).
 From this, we find individual masses of the two stars of $M_A = 1.30^{+0.03}_{-0.05}$ M$_\odot$ and $M_B = 1.15^{+0.03}_{-0.04}$ M$_\odot$, although the two masses are highly covariant given the tight constraint on the mass ratio.